learn-co-curriculum/intro-to-redux-reducers/README.md

 }
 ```

-With our new split reducers, our initial state is the empty array of recipes and ingredients respectfully versus the original object.
+With our new split reducers, our initial state is the empty array of recipes and ingredients versus the original object.

 ```javascript
 {